hashobject/blog.hashobject.com/resources/posts/20130722-website-launch-checklist.md

 ## robots.txt

-In this file you should specify what pages should be crawlable by web spiders.
+In this file you need to specify what pages should be crawlable by web spiders.
 Please visit [documentation site](http://www.robotstxt.org/robotstxt.html) for more details.
 Basically you are specifying private (will not be available on Google and other search engines) and public URLs.